adhithya-k/Creditcard-Fraud-Detection/README.md

 CREDIT CARD FRAUD DETECTION

 NEED:
     For years, fraud has been a major issue in sectors like banking, medical, insurance, and many others.
 Due to the increase in online transactions through different payment options, such as credit/debit cards, PhonePe, Gpay, Paytm, etc., fraudulent activities have also increased.
-Moreover, fraudsters or criminals have become very skilled in finding escapes so that they can loot more.
-    Since no system is perfect and there is always a loophole in them, it has become a challenging task to make a secure system for authentication and preventing customers from fraud.
+Moreover, fraudsters or criminals have become very skilled in finding escapes so that they can loot more.Since no system is perfect and there is always a loophole in them, it has become a challenging task to make a secure system for authentication and preventing customers from fraud.
 So, Fraud detection algorithms are very useful for preventing frauds.

 ROLE OF MACHINE LEARNING: